Marr0x/Heuristieken/README.md

     - genome_length25.txt: contains the genome of drosophila melanogaster with a length of 25 genes.

 ## Usage ##
-main.py is the main script that is responsible for finding the evolutionary path between two fruitfly species.
+main.py is the main script asking user input to run algorithms to find the evolutionary path between two fruitfly species.

 Asks user to choose a genomeset:
 1. Drosophila melanogaster genome of length 25.